BrandonKi/ARCVM/README.md

 References are the main type that will be used for the whole IR.
 Each reference is essentially a virtual register that will get properly renamed/mapped to physical registers or may be elided completely.

-Immediates are relatively self-explanatory.
-They represent a constant value and can be put into any instruction.
+Immediates represent a constant value and can be put into any instruction.

 Labels have identical functionality to labels in assembly languages.
 They represent a location that can be jumped/branched to.